birros/pico2wave.js/README.md

 ## Building

 The __Emscripten__ framework must be installed and configured before compiling the package: [Download and install Emscripten].
+Also, `automake` and `libtool` must be installed from your distribution repositories.

 Then execute the following command to use the recipe in the `Makefile`:

     npm run build

+To publish this package to the npm repo:

+    npm publish

 ## License